 Self-expression is about being in humble and confident touch with who we are and our vocational, or heart, direction.
-Self-promotion can be attention-seeking to ease insecurity, anger, pain, loneliness, injustice, a driven ambition.
+Self-promotion can be attention-seeking to ease insecurity, anger, inner pain, loneliness, injustice, driven ambition.
 With healing comes humility.

 A humble person has no need to self-promote.
 The humble are their deeper, true selves and this is enough.
 Living as this self is living with the idea of self-promotion forgotten.
 As we grow in humility pride loses its sting because egocentricity is being lost.
 This is ascending the ladder.

 Yet contemporary culture sees self-promotion as normal.
 This is how we ‘get-ahead’; it is how we get noticed.
 In a competitive and individualised environment, self-promotion is seen as necessary.